RSGInc/ladot_analysis_dataprep/README.md

 # Setting up your development environment
 1. Install Python for your OS ([Anaconda](https://www.anaconda.com/products/individual) strongly recommended).
 2. Install [osmosis](https://wiki.openstreetmap.org/wiki/Osmosis/Installation) for your OS.
-3. Clone/download this repository and navigate to it from a command line terminal.
+3. Clone/download this repository (using the green "Code" button above) and navigate to it from a command line terminal.
 4. Install dependencies:

    ```conda env create -f environment.yml```
 5. Activate conda environment:

    ```conda activate gencosts```

+If you are using Windows 10, consider installing [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and using it for the steps above.

 # Network
 The **osm_gen_costs.py** script is designed to generate OSM-based, generalized cost-weighted networks for bicycle and pedestrian accessibility.
 The generalized cost formulas used here are an adaptation of [Broach (2016)](https://pdxscholar.library.pdx.edu/cgi/viewcontent.cgi?article=3707&context=open_access_etds).